joshbeard/vps-control/README.md

 This will install r10k, populate a temporary modules directory, and run a `puppet apply` with the `role::vps` class.

-Once that's ran, a Gitolite server will be setup.
-The control repo will then need to be pused to the gitolite server for r10k to use it as a source.
+Once that's ran, r10k will need to be ran to populate the Puppet environments:
+`r10k deploy environment -pv`

 ## Disclaimer